 Eating for your Bones

-As we learned above, our bones are constantly changing and growing due to remodeling.
+As we learned above, a great skeleton fact for kids to remember is that our bones are constantly changing and growing due to remodeling.
 To build strong and healthy bones you need to feed them well.
 This is especially true when you add stress to your skeletal system through sports or physical activity.
 Some key ingredients to keeping bones happy and healthy are calcium, vitamin D, and magnesium.

 Many people might think of cheese, milk, and yogurt as the main bone health source, but there are other ways to get bone support for those who are lactose-intolerant or looking for something different.